 I have used a bundt tin for this recipe as I have one.
 I use this cake tin all the time but please don’t go out and buy a bundt tin.

-However, you can also bake a round cake or make a sticky gingerbread loaf.
+However, you can also bake a round cake or make a sticky gingerbread loaf recipe.
 Replace the bundt tin with a 22cm/9″ circular cake tin with a loose base or a large loaf tin as both will do the same job.

 If you are using a bundt tin, I would recommend using a cake release spray or a liberal amount of butter, dusted with flour to grease the tin.